 With the recent Pineapple Express storm pounding California with more rain and more extreme weather than usual, homeowners might be left wondering about the effect of weather on solar panels.
-How are solar panels impacted when weather is not as ideal?
 Here’s what you need to know about how solar panels work and how weather may affect them.

 How Solar Panels Work without Sun

 A common misconception about solar panels is that they need direct sunlight in order to work.
-Although the sun is the main source of energy that solar panels absorb and convert into power, the way that it is projected onto a solar panel cell doesn’t necessarily require direct sunlight.
+Although the sun is the main source of energy that they absorb and convert into power, the way that it is projected onto a solar panel cell doesn’t necessarily require direct sunlight.

 Solar panel cells actually just need the photons emitted from daylight sun.
 In other words, even if it’s cloudy out, the sun’s photons are still being spread into the atmosphere and absorbed into the panels.
 That being said, direct sunlight is still preferred over indirect sunlight for optimal energy absorption.
 On cloudy days, solar panels produce only 10 – 25% of their capacity.
 Factors that make this range an approximation include the density of the clouds, as well as the type of solar panel; some can handle diffused light better than others.